 HRSA HIV/AIDS Bureau (HAB)September 2018

-Highlights of two programs that successfully engaged in HIV care hard-to-reach and serve clients via delivery of HIV primary care, behavioral health, and housing.
+Highlight of two programs that successfully engaged in HIV care clients who are hard-to-reach and serve via delivery of HIV primary care, behavioral health, and housing.

 National Center for Innovation in HIV CareJanuary 2017